OOP-NYUAD/Lab-3-Templates/README.md

      ```

-## Sorting Bank Accounts by Balance Exercise
+## Exercise 2: Sorting Bank Accounts by Balance Exercise

 In this programming exercise, you will practice creating a `std::vector` of `Account` objects, where `Account` is a user-defined data type containing relevant bank account information.
 You will add multiple instances of the `Account` class to the vector and then sort the vector in ascending order based on the account balances.